epic9491/nixos/README.md

 Flake-based NixOS configurations for a fleet of servers, LXC containers, and workstations, with CI-gated, signature-verified GitOps deployment.
 Servers track the stable channel (26.05); workstations track unstable.
 All hosts build as `.#hostname`.

-The primary host is **srv-n1**.
+My primary private server is **srv-n1**.
 Its configuration and the security layers behind it are documented at https://codeberg.org/sensei/nixos/wiki/srv-n1

+My public server is **srv-n2**.
+It hosts https://libresearch.space and https://pasted.space, as well as a Matrix homeserver.
+More information on it's configuration can be found at https://codeberg.org/sensei/nixos/wiki/srv-n2

 This configuration is specific to one environment.
 Hostnames, usernames, disk layouts, mounts, and secrets will not transfer directly.
 Review every file before reusing any part of it.